 My publications so far include:

-- Modernism and the Idea of the Crowd, Cambridge University Press, now in press for release in late 2020.
+- Modernism and the Idea of the Crowd, Cambridge University Press, December 2020.

 - “Music, Intermediality, and Shock in Ulysses,” James Joyce Quarterly, 53.3-4 (in print 2018), 115-32.

 - “Problems with Theory of Mind in Victory,” Conradiana 46.1-2 (in print 2015), 95-107.

 - “‘An Infected Carrier of the Past’: Modernist Nature as the Ground of Anti-Realism,” Interdisciplinary Studies in Literature and Environment, 20.4 (Autumn 2013), 778-794.

 - “Conrad’s Agile Crowds,” The Conradian 38.1 (Spring 2013), 1-21.

 - “Trifling Farce or Lyric Drama?
 The Clue Tendered by Algy’s Romantic Blunder in The Importance of Being Earnest,” The Wildean 39 (July 2011), 116-20.